Looking for a new wood floors? This 20-page guide can help you explore flooring styles and options as you narrow down your favorite floors.

 4 Tips to Nailing Fall Organization and Renovations

-With boxes packed to the top with holiday decorations, toys, books, clothing, sporting equipment and more, most people pine for extra closets, cabinets and space, anywhere they can find it.
-Fortunately, there are some often overlooked storage opportunities in the garage, garden and throughout the home—you just need to know where and how to look for them.
+With boxes packed to the top with holiday decorations, toys, books, clothing, and sporting equipment, most people pine for extra closets, cabinets, and space, anywhere they can find it.
+Fortunately, there are some often overlooked storage opportunities and ideas in the garage, and throughout the home—you just need to know where and how to look for them.

 To store these items, look to your basement or garage, where you can add overhead storage.
 Many garages already feature storage options like built-in shelving and cabinets around the perimeter, few take advantage of the empty space above the vehicles.
 Many home improvement stores carry ceiling-mounted storage units that come ready for installation.

 2. Go Minimal